Our diversity pledges

 Our work aims to benefit all communities and reduce health inequalities, supporting Core20PLUS5 and other equality initiatives.

-• We will involve diverse and underserved communities and co-produce innovations that are relevant, accessible and work to reduce health inequalities.
+• We involve diverse and underserved communities and co-produce innovations that are relevant, accessible and work to reduce health inequalities.

-• We will promote diverse role models, challenge stereotypes and champion the positive impact of diversity on innovation in our communications.
+• We promote diverse role models, challenge stereotypes and champion the positive impact of diversity on innovation in our communications.

 AHSN diversity and innovation report brochure cover WEB